 Radiation therapy uses special equipment to deliver high doses of radiation to cancerous cells, killing or damaging them so they cannot spread.
 Radiation works by breaking a strand of the DNA molecule inside the cancer cell.
 Although some normal cells may be affected by radiation, most recover fully from the effects of the treatment.
 Unlike chemotherapy which exposes the entire body to cancer-fighting chemicals, radiation therapy is a local treatment.

 Many forms of radiation are available.
 The best choice for you depends on the type of cancer you have, the extent of the cancer, and its location.
 Different types of cancer react to radiation in different ways, so treatments vary.
 Also, it takes time for the body to get rid of dead cancer cells.
 After you have completed treatment, months often pass before the tumor is completely gone.

 What to Expect

 With careful planning, radiation can be directed to the cancer and away from most normal tissues.
 This means you may receive treatment on more than one side of your body or from different angles.
-You may also need more than one type of radiation, which may require the use of more than one machine.
+You also may need more than one type of radiation, which may require the use of more than one machine.

 Simulation is done to locate the exact area to be treated.
 The radiation therapist will move you into the same position you will use for your actual treatments.
 During the simulation, the radiation therapist will take imaging scans of the treatment area.